Learning Relevant Contextual Variables Within Bayesian Optimization: Methodology

-Once the FC scores are computed and sorted in descending order, we select the indices of those contextual variables whose cumulative FC scores is greater than $\eta \in [0,1]$, meaning that the selected variables explain the fraction $\eta$ of the output sensitivity amongst all contextual variables.
+We successively select the indices of the contextual variables with the highest FC scores until their cumulative FC score exceeds some chosen threshold $\eta \in [0,1]$, meaning that the selected variables explain the fraction $\eta$ of the output sensitivity amongst all contextual variables.
 Let $J_\eta $ denote the set of indices of the selected contextual variables.
-We train a GP surrogate based on $\{(\x_i, \z_i^{(J_\eta)}, \y_i\}_{i=1}^t$ and select the designs through maximization of the UCB acquisition function:
+We train a GP surrogate based on $\{(\x_i, \z_i^{(J_\eta)}, y_i)\}_{i=1}^t$ and can select a new design through maximization of the acquisition~function~$\alpha$:

-Note that any measure of variable relevance could have been applied here, such as the method proposed in~\citet{Spagnol2019sensibo} based on the maximum mean discrepancy \citep{Gretton2012JMLR}.
-However, we found the FC method to perform better, see Supplementary Section~\ref{sec:mmd} for a comparison.
+Note that other measures of variable relevance could have been used, e.g.,~the method proposed by~\citet{Spagnol2019sensibo} based on maximum mean discrepancy \citep{Gretton2012JMLR}.
+We found FC to perform better (see~\Cref{sec:results}).